How Often Should My Athlete Workout? A Parent’s Guide

 Older athletes (High School and up) will typically strength train 1-4x/week depending on their Training Phase (more on that in a minute).
 Younger athletes (13 & younger) may only strength train 1-2x/week.
 This will really depend on the type of training and the athlete’s training age (experience).

-All information below is applicable to athletes ages 14 and older.
+Information below is applicable to athletes ages 14 and older and may vary between athletes.

 Your Athlete’s Goal